The coronavirus pandemic is unlike any challenge we’ve faced in recent history, revealing life-threatening inequities in communities across the US.

 For 45 years, the West/Southwest IAF has used the practices and habits of organizing to assert the common good in public life.
-Over those years, in the midst of addressing serious issues, our best strategies have emerged when we work together.
-As a network, we are employing these same strategies, sometimes with new technological tools, in the coronavirus crisis.
+In the midst of addressing serious issues, our best strategies have emerged when we work together.
+As a network, we continue to employ these same strategies, sometimes with new technological tools, in the coronavirus crisis.

 The event was held at St. Maria Gorretti Catholic Church, in a neighborhood in New Orleans East with one of the lowest vaccination rates in the city at just under 7 percent as of March 31.
 For two weeks canvassers from Together Louisiana walked the area’s streets, handing out flyers and attempting to make appointments for people who hadn’t already been vaccinated against the coronavirus.

 For the group’s last canvassing effort, they brought along the band.

 As demand for COVID-19 vaccine declines, public health officials say on-the-ground efforts like this are what’s needed....For canvassers Mimi Ayers and Katie Perry, engagement looks like sharing their vaccination stories whenever people they encounter have questions about the experience.
 “I'll say, ‘I got vaccinated.
 I did the Moderna shot.
 Here were my symptoms.’
 Because I think it helps a lot for them to have a real person in front of them who's taken it.
 One person actually [told me] that,” Perry said.

 ...The Together Louisiana approach is derived from the organization’s efforts to engage voters during elections.
 The nonprofit is a partner in the Louisiana Department of Health’s “Bring Back Louisiana” campaign to reach herd immunity against the coronavirus....